reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 In this step, we create an object of class ``ChemicalEditor`` and specify two phases, an **aqueous** and a **mineral** one, should be considered in the chemical system.
-The aqueous phase is defined by using a list of list of compounds, which will be broken into a list of element names, and the database will then be searched for all species that could be formed out of those elements.
-The mineral phase is defined three mineral species: quartz |SiO2|, calcite |CaCO3|, and dolomite |CaMg(CO3)2|.
+The aqueous phase is defined by using a list of compounds, which will be broken into a list of element names, and the database will then be searched for all species that could be formed out of those elements.
+The mineral phase is defined by three mineral species: quartz |SiO2|, calcite |CaCO3|, and dolomite |CaMg(CO3)2|.

 .. note::